20 Worst Pre-Workout Foods

-While they are great for your body (and weight loss), flaxseeds are full of fiber, which could impede your workout efforts by causing gas and/or bloating, says Stella Metsovas, a clinical nutritionist and diet expert in Los Angeles, Calif.
+While they are great for your body, flaxseeds are full of fiber, which makes them a perfect food to keep you full, but could impede your efforts by causing gas and/or bloating if you eat them pre-workout, says Stella Metsovas, a clinical nutritionist and diet expert in Los Angeles, Calif.

 "You definitely want to limit the amount of fiber you take in 2 hours before and after exercising.
 In addition to flaxseeds, stay away from fiber supplements, bran, and high-fiber breads and opt for a mixture of protein and carbohydrates instead right before your workout."